Home » Mains » Salads » Hearty and Simple Moroccan Chickpea Salad

 bowl of Moroccan chickpea salad

-Moroccan chickpea salad is the best kind of salad.
 What’s not to like, really?
-Nutty chickpeas, fluffy couscous, bright fresh vegetables, cheese, nuts and a tangy, spiced dressing are all the good things in one bowl.
+Nutty chickpeas, fluffy couscous, bright fresh vegetables, cheese, nuts and a tangy, spiced dressing.
+This hearty salad recipe is all the good things in one bowl.
 Plus it keeps really well and you can prep all the ingredients ahead of time – the perfect lunchbox meal!

-What makes this a Moroccan salad?
+What makes this a Moroccan chickpea salad vs a regular chickpea salad?

-Part of what makes this dish a Moroccan style chickpea salad rather than a regular chickpea salad is the use of steamed couscous, a Moroccan staple food.
+Part of what makes this dish a Moroccan style chickpea salad recipe, rather than a regular chickpea salad is the use of steamed couscous, a Moroccan staple food.

 Couscous bulks out the salad, giving it a carbohydrate component as well as the protein hit from the chickpeas.
 This also means you’ve got a really filling meat free meal.